waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 };

 // Create the store query
-const query = node.store.queryGenerator(
+const storeQuery = node.store.queryGenerator(
 	[decoder],
 	queryOptions,
 );

 // Process the messages
-for await (const wakuMessage of query) {
+for await (const messagesPromises of storeQuery) {
+	// Fulfill all the messages promises
+    const messages = await Promise.all(messagesPromises);
-	// Render the payload/message in your application console.log(wakuMessage.payload);
+    // Render the message/payload in your application console.log(messages);
 }
 ```